v6d-io/v6d/docs/notes/key-concepts/objects.rst

    Distributed objects in vineyard

-Taking ``Tensor`` as an example, in real world cases the table may consists billions of columns and rows and cannot be fit into a single machine.
-Under such conditions, the tensor could be split along the index axis or column axis and every vineyard node holds a subset of chunks.
-Vineyard still provides a *logical view* about the complete tensor and allows distributed computation engines like Mars and GraphScope to process such data structures as a whole.
+For example, consider a "Tensor" object that contains billions of columns and rows, making it too large to fit into a single machine.
+In such cases, the tensor can be split along the index or column axis, with each vineyard node holding a subset of chunks.
+Vineyard provides a logical view of the complete tensor, allowing distributed computation engines like Mars and GraphScope to process the data structure as a whole.
 ..
 TODO: add the collection APIs

 .. tip::

     See also the concepts of *persistent objects* in the following subsection.
+Refer to the following subsection for more information on the concept of *persistent objects*.

-Transient vs. persistent
+Transient vs. Persistent
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As described above, the metadata and payloads of vineyard objects are decomposed and managed by different components of vineyard server.
-The payloads are designed to be shared with computing engines using memory mapping locally.
-However, the metadata can be inspected by clients that connected to other vineyardd instances, e.g., when forming a distributed object, the distributed object consists of a set of chunks that placed on different vineyardd instances.
-When getting the distributed objects from vineyard, the computing engines may need to inspect the metadata of non-local pieces to obtain a sense of the distribution of whole dataset.
+As previously mentioned, vineyard objects' metadata and payloads are managed separately by different components of the vineyard server.
+Payloads are designed to be shared with computing engines using local memory mapping.
+However, metadata may need to be inspected by clients connected to other vineyard instances, such as when forming a distributed object.
+In this case, the distributed object consists of a set of chunks placed on different vineyard instances.
+When retrieving the distributed objects from vineyard, computing engines may need to inspect the metadata of non-local pieces to understand the distribution of the entire dataset.

-Such a requirements means that the metadata needs to be globally synchronized and can be accessed from clients that connects to other vineyardd instances.
-However, global synchronization is a costly operation and many tiny key-value pairs would dramatically increasing and burden of the key-value store backend of our metadata services.
-Thus we separate objects as the transient objects and persistent objects.
+This requirement implies that metadata must be globally synchronized and accessible from clients connected to other vineyard instances.
+However, global synchronization is a costly operation, and numerous small key-value pairs can significantly increase the burden on the key-value store backend of our metadata services.
+To address this issue, we categorize objects as transient or persistent.

-- *Transient objects* are designed for cases where the object is known that won't be part of a distributed objects and never need to be inspected by clients on other vineyardd instances.
-Short-live immediate value inside the progress of a single computing engines is a common scenario that transient objects can help.
+- *Transient objects* are designed for cases where the object is known not to be part of a distributed object and will never need to be inspected by clients on other vineyard instances.
+   Transient objects are useful for short-lived immediate values within the progress of a single computing engine.

-- *Persistent objects* are designed for cases where the object chunk will be used to form a larger distributed object and the metadata is needed when applications inspect the distributed object.
-Intermediate data among two distributed engines is a common scenario that persistent objects and distributed objects are needed to pass the intermediate data between two distributed engines.
+- *Persistent objects* are designed for cases where the object chunk will be used to form a larger distributed object, and the metadata is needed when applications inspect the distributed object.
+Persistent objects and distributed objects are commonly used to pass intermediate data between two distributed engines.

 .. caution::

-    By default, objects are **transient** and we have an API :code:`client.persist()` that can explicitly persist the metadata of the target object to etcd and make sure it visible by clients that connected to other instances in the cluster.
+    By default, objects are **transient**.
+We provide an API :code:`client.persist()` that can explicitly persist the metadata of the target object to etcd, ensuring its visibility by clients connected to other instances in the cluster.

 .. _builder-resolver:

 Builders and resolvers
 ^^^^^^^^^^^^^^^^^^^^^^

-Vineyard employs the extensible design concept of registry mechanism to facilitate users transplanting their data structures into vineyard.

-In particular, our extensible design on builders, resolvers and drivers, allows users to build, resolve and share their data structures easily through different systems and paradigms respectively, and the registry mechanism is so basic that even the core data structures and drivers in vineyard also follows the same design.
+Vineyard utilizes an extensible registry mechanism to enable users to easily integrate their data structures into the system.
+This design, which includes builders, resolvers, and drivers, allows users to create, resolve, and share their data structures across different systems and paradigms.
+Notably, even the core data structures and drivers in Vineyard follow this design.

 .. note::

-    **So what is the registry mechanism?**
+    **What is the registry mechanism?**

-    In general, the registry mechanism decouples the methods from the definition of vineyard data types.
-For builders and resolvers, it means users can flexibly register different implementations in different languages to build and resolve the same vineyard data type, which makes the data available to share between different systems and paradigms, and makes it possible to exploit native language optimizations.
+    The registry mechanism decouples methods from the definition of Vineyard data types.
+For builders and resolvers, this means users can flexibly register different implementations in various languages to build and resolve the same Vineyard data type.
+This enables data sharing between different systems and paradigms and allows for native language optimizations.

-    On the other hand, for drivers, the registry mechanism allows users to flexibly plug-in functionality methods in different languages for vineyard data types, which assigns required capability to the data types along with the data analytical process.
+    For drivers, the registry mechanism permits users to flexibly plug in functionality methods in different languages for Vineyard data types, providing the necessary capabilities for data types during the data analysis process.

-    Further more, the registered methods can be implemented and optimized in accordance with specific data analytical tasks for further efficiency augmentation.
+    Moreover, the registered methods can be implemented and optimized according to specific data analysis tasks, further enhancing efficiency.

-See also :ref:`define-python-types` and :ref:`define-cpp-types` for how the builders and resolvers are implemented in Python and C++, respectively.
+Refer to :ref:`define-python-types` and :ref:`define-cpp-types` for examples of how builders and resolvers are implemented in Python and C++, respectively.